 - Core group of experts on action against identity-related crime

 Cultural property is part of the common heritage of humankind.
-It so unique and important a testimony of the evolution and identity of peoples, that the importance of protecting it has been stressed in several international instruments.
+It is so unique and important a testimony of the evolution and identity of peoples, that the importance of protecting it has been stressed in several international instruments.

 - UNODC Iran country office programme on protection of cultural property